 The name Rideau is a French word that means ‘curtain’.
 This term refers to how the twin falls at the Rideau River looks like as it joins Ottawa River.
-It was Samuel de Chaplain who coined this name after seeing the twin falls as he travelled the Ottawa River in early 17th century.
+It was Samuel de Chaplain who coined this name after seeing the twin falls as he traveled the Ottawa River in the early 17th century.
 In the late 17th century, the name Riviere de Rideau (or Rideau River) made its first appearance on the maps.

 The Rideau anal encompasses two rivers – Rideau and Cataraqui – along with a few lakes in the area.
 It was after the War of 1812 ended when the plan to build a navigable waterway was conceived.
 According to the plan, the waterway was supposed to provide a secure supply route from Montreal to Kingston while avoiding the St. Lawrence River route.
 Traveling the Rideau Canal and many of the buildings and stoneworks that it passes by is like a journey back in time.
 Many of the surrounding structures (like the canal itself) were built during the 19th century.